akkinoc/intellij-idea-settings-2017/README.md

 ### Version Control > Confirmation

-* When files are created
-    * Do not add
-* When files are deleted
+* When files are created: Do not add
-    * Do not remove
+* When files are deleted: Do not remove

 ### Version Control > Ignore Files Support